datatribe-collective-oy/gdd-app/docs/containerisation.md

 ## Security Considerations

 - Admin interfaces (Airflow, MinIO) are IP-restricted through NGINX configuration.
-- HTTPS is enforced with SSL certificates.
 - Application containers (FastAPI, Streamlit, Airflow) and service containers (PostgreSQL, MinIO) run as non-root users.
 The NGINX master process runs as root as required, while worker processes run with lower privileges.
 - The application's code and dependencies are installed from known sources.
-- Minimized attack surface: Dockerfiles are structured to copy only necessary files into the images.
+- Minimized attack surface: Dockerfiles are structured to copy only necessary files into the images, but more optimisation development can be done to further reduce the image size and attack surface.
 - Principle of Least Privilege: Efforts are made to ensure containers operate with only the permissions necessary for their function.
 This includes running processes as non-root users and isolating network traffic.

 ## Development vs. Production

 In development:

-- Self-signed certificates are used for HTTPS.
-- All containers typically run on a single host.
+- All containers run on a single host.
 - Volume mounts are used for rapid development.

 In production:

-- Proper SSL certificates should be used.
-- Container resource limits should be set..
-- Secrets should be managed securely through AWS Parameter Store.
+- Secrets are being managed securely through AWS Parameter Store.
-- Database backups should be configured.
+- Container resource limits should be set.

 ## Related Documentation